brondsem/regex-as-re-globally/README.md

 ## regex_as_re_globally

 This package does very unusual things, and you normally don't need it.
-It helps you use the "[regex](https://pypi.org/project/regex/)" package which is a backwards-compatible replacement for `re`, with additional features and better performance in some situations.
+It helps you use the "[regex](https://pypi.org/project/regex/)" package which is a backwards-compatible replacement for `re`, with additional features and better performance in some situations (and worse performance in others).
 Normally you can put `import regex as re` in your .py files and that's all you need.

 However, if you want to use `regex` instead of `re` across your whole environment, even within 3rd-party libraries, then this package is for you.